csmyth95/local_cinema/README.md

-# eye_cinema_app
+# local_cinema

-A new Flutter project being developed solely for the Eye cinema of Galway, Ireland.
+A Flutter project being developed solely for a local cinema.

 ## Getting Started